T-tssxuan/notes/paper/recommender_system.md

 ### Author Commitment and Social Power: Automatic Belief Tagging to Infer the Social Context of Interactions

 ### A quantum-inspired classical algorithm for recommendation systems

+### Optimizing search engines using clickthrough data

+### Learning to rank for information retrieval.

+### Usingconfidenceboundsforexploitation-explorationtrade-offs

+### Cas- cading bandits: Learning to rank in the cascade model

+### The epoch-greedy algorithm for multi-armed bandits with side information.

+### Interactively optimizing information retrieval systems as a dueling bandits problem

+### Ranked bandits in metric spaces: learning diverse rankings over large document collections